noahehall/theBookOfNoah/0current/openapi.md

   - method signatures

 ## terminilogy: openapi specific
-  - tags: a piece of metadat (unique name and an optional description) that you attach to operations
+  - tags: a piece of metadata (unique name and an optional description) that you attach to operations
       - tools then use tags to e.g. sort all your api operations by their tags
   - documents: machine-readable api descriptions
   - paths: aka operations, aka routes, i.e. api endpoints lol